Expand mobile version menu

 Any artist who wants to make a paying career out of what they create needs to find a market for their talents.
 That's where a manager comes in.
 They act as the go-betweens for artists and potential employers or collectors.

 Arts managers have their hands full with a variety of tasks every day.
 They're busy scouting out new customers.
 They're arranging shows and tours for their clients.
 Or they're working on promotional material.
-They also negotiate contracts with employers.
-As well, they advise artists on repertoire and other issues.
+They might also be negotiating contracts with employers or advising artists on repertoire and other issues.

 Arts managers have to deal with people all day.
 They are selling a product, after all.
 They need to be outgoing and keep a professional attitude at all times.